MonaMobeen/60DaysDSATrack/Readme.md

  In this implementation, the Hashtable class has an array of linked lists (table) and a hash function to generate an index for a key.
 When a key-value pair is added, the key is hashed to get the index, and the value is inserted at the head of the linked list at that index.

+  Linear probing: In linear probing, when a collision occurs, the algorithm searches for the next available slot in the hash table by probing the slots one by one until it finds an empty slot.
+The slots are probed in a linear sequence, which means that the algorithm checks the next slot after the current slot until it finds an empty slot.
+This technique is easy to implement and can have good cache performance, but it can suffer from clustering, where items tend to cluster together in certain parts of the table.

+1.2 Double hashing: In double hashing, when a collision occurs, the algorithm uses a secondary hash function to calculate an offset value that is added to the original hash index to find the next available slot.
+The offset value is calculated using a different hash function than the primary hash function, which helps to reduce clustering and improve performance.
+However, finding a good secondary hash function can be difficult, and the technique can still suffer from clustering if the hash functions are poorly chosen.

+Chaining
+Chaining is another technique for resolving collisions in hash tables.
+In chaining, instead of storing items directly in the hash table, we use a linked list to store all the items that hash to the same index.
+When a collision occurs, the algorithm simply adds the new item to the end of the linked list at the appropriate index.